semanticist21/query-key-chain/README.md

 ## Note

-TypeScript is strongly recommended for better type safety and enhanced development experience.
+1. `TypeScript` is strongly recommended for better type safety and enhanced development experience.
+2. This package uses the `Proxy API`, Ensure **your target ECMAScript version** (ES6 and above) supports `Proxies`.

 ## Usage